danthe42/drlnd_p2/Report.md

 During hyperparameter tuning my experience: Actor Critic Reinforcement Learning methods can be very effective in learning if the hyperparameters are good.
 Unfortunately, wrong parameters often cause complete failure in learning.

-It can be seen in the notebook, the environment was solved in 41 episodes, and reached score 35.0 in just 59 episodes (average score reached 35.0 in episode 60-139) !
+As it can be seen in the notebook, the environment was solved in 131 episodes, and even better than that: it reached score 35.0 in just 148 episodes ! (which means that the average score of episodes 49 - 148 is above 35.0)

 At the final part of the jupyter notebook, after reaching score 35.0, I've demonstrated: